ENCCS/julia-for-hpda/content/regression.rst

 .. callout:: Some terminology relating to neural networks

    Neural networks can be used to approximate non-linear functions.
-We difine the newtwork as a chain (composition) of so-called dense layers.
+We define the network as a chain (composition) of so-called dense layers.
 The performance of the network on the training data is measured in terms of the loss function.
-In our case this is the mean squared error (mse), which is an anaolog of the sum of squares error used in linear regression.
+In our case this is the mean squared error (mse), which is an analog of the sum of squares error used in linear regression.
 The square root of the mean squared error is called root mean squared error (rmse).
    The training of the network is the process of minimizing the loss function.
 Here, this is done with the gradient descent method using an optimizer (in this case ADAM).
 Gradient descent is an iterative method